-Choosing right software when starting an online store is one of really important things to create a successful e-commerce site.
+Choosing the right software when starting an online store is one of the really important things to create a successful e-commerce site.
 While there are many hosted solutions, like increasingly popular Shopify and other less successful services, having your own shop software is much better, as it gives many more options and more customization.

 Open-Source Based Custom Stores